 Vertical Analysis

-In vertical analysis (also referred to as common sizing),
+In vertical analysis (also referred to as common sizing):

 Each account on the income statement and balance sheet is expressed as a percentage of a “common” account on the specific statement.

 To calculate the percentage, divide each account’s nominal (dollar) value by the “common” account’s nominal (dollar) value.